 Last night two friends threw their first party since they finished renovating.
 Everyone was impressed by the colors, the windows, and the furniture.
 But the party itself felt a little blocked.

-While the density was about right for the sophisticated air, they hadn't set the place up for a party.
+was about right for the sophisticated air, they hadn't set the place up for a party.
 People were trying to talk across the big, blocky (no doubt fashionable) living room furniture.

 I found myself wedged between a column and a couch, and later boxed in a corner wishing I smoked so I could escape outside.
 I didn't know where the bar was!